muralikandan/capstone/README.md

    - Feature selection through correlation and feature importance technique leveraged, results as below
    - ![image](https://github.com/muralikandan/fraud_detection/assets/5803282/5572c9de-bb1d-49a8-8d4b-304fc83d15c3)
    - ![feature-importance](https://github.com/muralikandan/fraud_detection/assets/5803282/2d8f4a6d-ebd6-414f-8f0c-e8a28270b671)
-   - In both the techniques, 'installment' feature identified as important which has direct impact.
-Same feature will have impact to dti which again to impact loan repayment ability as well.
-So keeping installment feature evaluation would be ideal.
+   - The 'installment' feature emerge as an important predictor in machine learning models for loan application fraud detection.
+Also exhibit better correlation with other features such as loan amount, total payment, interest rate and to extent to total income.
+This feature potential in-direct impact to fraud detection but understanding about high correlations with other features suggest interdependencies and potential multicollinerity, which can affect model performance and interpretation.

 #### Next steps
 1. **Data Enhancement**: Continuously collect and incorporate new data to enhance the model's predictive capabilities and adapt to evolving fraud patterns.
 2. **Real-Time Implementation**: Integrate the model into the loan application process for real-time fraud detection and decision-making.